 Learning in complex action spaces without policy gradients

-Abstract: Conventional wisdom suggests that policy gradient methods are better suited to complex action spaces than action-value methods.
-However, foundational studies have shown equivalences between these paradigms in small and finite action spaces (O'Donoghue et al., 2017; Schulman et al., 2017a).
+Abstract: While conventional wisdom holds that policy gradient methods are better suited to complex action spaces than action-value methods, foundational work has shown that the two paradigms are equivalent in small, finite action spaces (O'Donoghue et al., 2017; Schulman et al., 2017a).
 This raises the question of why their computational applicability and performance diverge as the complexity of the action space increases.
-We hypothesize that the apparent superiority of policy gradients in such settings stems not from intrinsic qualities of the paradigm, but from universal principles that can also be applied to action-value methods to serve similar functionality.
+We hypothesize that the apparent superiority of policy gradients in such settings stems not from intrinsic qualities of the paradigm but from universal principles that can also be applied to action-value methods, enabling similar functions.
 We identify three such principles and provide a framework for incorporating them into action-value methods.
 To support our hypothesis, we instantiate this framework in what we term QMLE, for Q-learning with maximum likelihood estimation.
-Our results show that QMLE can be applied to complex action spaces with a controllable computational cost that is comparable to that of policy gradient methods, all without using policy gradients.
-Furthermore, QMLE exhibits strong performance on the DeepMind Control Suite, even when compared to the state-of-the-art methods such as DMPO and D4PG.
+Our results show that QMLE can be applied to complex action spaces at a computational cost comparable to that of policy gradient methods, all without using policy gradients.
+Furthermore, QMLE exhibits strong performance on the DeepMind Control Suite, even when compared to state-of-the-art methods such as DMPO and D4PG.

 Submission Length: Regular submission (no more than 12 pages of main content)